BenSiv/brain-ex/README.md

 ## About

 Brain-Ex is a command-line tool for managing notes and tasks using SQLite as the backend.
-This is an Ada implementation of the original Lua version (available in `archive/lua/`).

 ## Features